Drew MacQuarrie

 Tutorials

-As a teaching assistant I run tutorials, labs and demos on several topics at UCL.
-On the Virtual Environments module, I run classes on Unity, 3D modelling software and VR hardware.
-I've also tutored in computer graphics, robotics, systems design and various kinds of programming.
+I run lectures, tutorials, labs and demos on Unity, 3D modelling software and VR hardware.
+I've also tutored in computer graphics, robotics, systems design, software engineering methodologies and various kinds of programming.